Pearl White

 Pearl Fay White (March 4, 1889 – August 4, 1938) was an American stage and film actress.
-She began her career on the stage at the age of six, and later moved on to silent films appearing in a number of popular serials.
+She began her career on the stage at age 6, and later moved on to silent films appearing in a number of popular serials.

 Dubbed the "Queen of the Serials", White was noted for doing the majority of her own stunts, most notably in The Perils of Pauline.
 Often cast as a plucky onscreen heroine, White's roles directly contrasted those of the popularized archetypal ingénue.

 Early life

-White was born in Green Ridge, Missouri, to Edgar White, a farmer, and Lizzie G. House.
+White was born in Green Ridge, Missouri to Edgar White, a farmer, and Lizzie G. House.
 She had four brothers and sisters.
 The family later moved to Springfield, Missouri.
 At age 6, she made her stage debut as "Little Eva" in Uncle Tom's Cabin.
 When she was 13, White worked as a bareback rider for the circus.